 With the Global Assist Hotline, travelers can receive help with lost passports, translation services, missing luggage and emergency legal and medical referrals.
 Other travel benefits with the Blue Cash Everyday card include car rental loss and damage insurance.

-Further, charges made with an American Express credit card are covered under American Express purchase protection.
-Purchase protection will reimburse you for up to $1,000 per eligible incident (up to $50,000 per card).
-Cardmembers will also be protected from fraud and won’t be held responsible for any fraudulent charges.
+Further, charges made with an American Express credit card are covered by American Express purchase protection.
+This protection applies to eligible purchases (up to 90 days from the date of the covered purchase) and covers up to $1,000 per eligible incident and up to $50,000 per eligible card per calendar year.

-Is the Blue Cash Everyday Card from American Express worth it?
+When is the Amex Blue Cash Everyday not worth it?

-For the U.S. supermarket category, however, a spender who anticipates quickly reaching the $6,000-per-year threshold (or anticipates greatly exceeding that threshold) may do better with a different card option.
+A spender who anticipates quickly reaching the $6,000-per-year threshold (or anticipates greatly exceeding that threshold) for the U.S. supermarket category may do better with a different card option.

 The Amex Blue Cash Preferred could also be worth considering.
-While the spending threshold is the same as the Blue Cash Everyday, you earn double the rewards on groceries: 6 percent cash back on U.S. supermarket purchases (on up to $6,000 per year, then 1 percent).
+While the spending threshold is the same as the Blue Cash Everyday, you’d earn double the rewards on groceries — that’s 6 percent cash back on U.S. supermarket purchases (on up to $6,000 per year, then 1 percent).

 Should you get the Amex Blue Cash Everyday?